David Letterman Confronts Donald Trump Over Ties Made In China, In Old Interview That Recently Resurfaced

 — Frederick Joseph (@FredTJoseph) July 26, 2018

 Similarly, as HuffPost reported in 2017, Donald Trump’s daughter, Ivanka, also has business ties with China.
-Specifically, French news organization Agence France-Presse did some calculations and determined that, in the time it took Donald Trump to give a speech about the importance buying American, 53.5 metric tons of Ivanka-branded goods were imported into the U.S.
+Specifically, French news organization Agence France-Presse did some calculations and determined that, in the time it took Donald Trump to give a speech about the importance of buying American, 53.5 metric tons of Ivanka-branded goods were imported into the U.S.

-In addition to Trump and his family members having business ties with China, it’s also been pointed out that Trump’s executive order is essentially meaningless, as he lacks the authority to make such a demand.
-Per The Washington Post, Jennifer Hillman, a Georgetown University law professor and trade expert at the Council on Foreign Relations says that the office of the president does not have that kind of power.
+In addition to Trump and his family members having business deals with China, it’s also been pointed out that Trump’s executive order is essentially meaningless, as he lacks the authority to make such a demand.
+Per The Washington Post, Jennifer Hillman, a Georgetown University law professor and trade expert at the Council on Foreign Relations says that the Office of the President does not have that kind of power.